guildai/issue-resolution/61-operation-resource-in-batch-does-not-work/README.md

 aweful - and it encourages better naming (e.g. `model`) but it's non-obvious and frustrating if you miss that.

+UPDATE: This is *not* included in the fix available in 0.6.7.dev4.

 ### Default labels missing resource args

 Guild should include the resource value in its default label.
 E.g.